stahlfaust/stahlfaust.SIT.Co-op.Server/README.md

 <h2>How to use SIT Manager</h2>
 </div>

-1. Enter the server address into the `Server` field.
-To join the server enter `http://blyat-man.duckdns.org:6969`
+1. Enter the server address: `http://blyat-man.duckdns.org:6969` into the `Server` field

 2. Enter your desired username

 3. Enter your desired password (don't use any password you care about for safety reasons)

-4. Click the `Connect` button - if your game loads then you have completed the install correctly
+4. Click the `Connect` button - if your game loads then you have most likely completed the install correctly

 5. See you in raid!